11 Fantastic Ways to Celebrate Memorial Day Weekend

 Kitsap Harbor Festival

-If you are looking for a fun day trip that also involves a ferry ride, this annual Memorial Day Weekend waterfront festival, held at both the Bremerton and Port Orchard downtown waterfronts, is sure to be a big hit.
-Get a close-up look at the tall ships, grab some local eats at the farmer’s market, catch a classic car show, and enjoy more than 50 food and craft booths and a fab KidZone.
-Saturday, May 24 & Sunday, May 25 from 10 a.m.–6 p.m.
+If you’re looking for a fun day trip that also involves a ferry ride, this annual waterfront festival, held at both the Bremerton and Port Orchard downtown waterfronts over Memorial Day Weekend, is sure to be a big hit.
+Get a close-up look at the tall ships, grab some local eats, catch a classic car show and enjoy more than 50 food and craft booths as well as the awesome KidZone—pirate ship treehouse included!
+Sat., May 23 from 10 a.m.-6 p.m.; Sun., May 24 from 10 a.m.–5 p.m.
 Bremerton/Port Orchard.
 Free.
 All ages.
 Event details.

 Memorial Day at Seattle Children’s Museum

 Join the folks at the Seattle Children’s Museum on Memorial Day to remember the great citizens who protected our freedom.
-Kiddos and families can honor those who have served our country by creating Memorial Day paper poppies and participating in other fun hands-on projects.
-Monday, May 26 from 10 a.m.–5 p.m.
+Families can honor those who have served our country by creating Memorial Day paper poppies and participating in other fun projects around the Museum.
+Mon., May 25 from 10 a.m.–5 p.m.
 Seattle. $7.25 to $8.25 (under 1 and members free).
 Ages 10 months to 10.
 Event details.

 Memorial Day Ceremony

-Teach your kiddos the importance of Memorial Day by taking them to this annual ceremony held at the Museum of Flight.
-The Museum will honor military service with patriotic music and a ceremony.
-Bonus: Veterans and active U.S. Military personnel will receive FREE admission to the Museum with identification.
-Monday, May 26 from 11 a.m.–1 p.m.
+Teach your kids the importance of Memorial Day by taking them to this annual ceremony held at the Museum of Flight.
+The Museum will honor military service with patriotic music and a ceremony, plus all veterans and active U.S. Military personnel will receive FREE admission with identification.
+Mon., May 25 at 11 a.m.
 Seattle.
 Free.
 All ages.
 Event details.

-Are you sticking around town this 3-day weekend?
+Are you sticking around town this three-day weekend?
 What do you have planned?
-Let us know in a comment below.
+Let us know in the Comments below.